ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 1. Aggregation function: The function computed over the users' inputs.
 1. Aggregator: An endpoint that runs the input-validation protocol and accumulates input shares.
+1. Batch: A set of reports that are aggregated into an output.
-1. Batch size: The number of valid input shares accumulated by each aggregator before computing the final output.
+1. Batch size: The minimum size of a batch.
+1. Batch window: The minimum time difference between the oldest and newest report in a batch (in seconds).
 1. Client: The endpoint from which a user sends data to be aggregated, e.g., a web browser.
 1. Collector: The endpoint that receives the output of the aggreagtion function.